qmk/qmk_firmware/docs/newbs_getting_started.md

     ./util/qmk_install.sh

+Alteratively, if you're on windows and this command didn't run for you, you can try this command:

+    ./util/mysys2_install.sh

 ## Test Your Build Environment

 Now that your QMK build environment is setup you can build a firmware for your keyboard.
 Start by trying to build the default layout for your keyboard.
 You should be able to do that with a command in this format: